chef-boneyard/chef-provisioning-google/README.md

 VM instances through the console.

 Then you need to set up credentials to use for connecting.
 We use the Google OAuth 2.0 credentials.
-Because we cannot present a pop-up to cookbook writers to authorize access, we create a service user to act on our behalf and request instances.
+Because we cannot present a pop-up to cookbook writers to authorize access, we need a service account key and a service user to act on our behalf and request instances.

+Service account key workflow:

+- Access `API Manager` -> `Credentials` from the navigation gutter.
+- Click the `New Credentials` button and select `Service Account key`.
+- Select the service account to create the key for or 'New service account' if you haven't created one yet.
+- Choose  `JSON Key` in the Key type options.
-Access `APIs & auth` -> `Credentials` from the navigation gutter.
-Click the `Create new Client ID` button and select `Service Account` and `P12 Key` from the options menu.
-This will create your service user and will download the P12 key to your workstation.
+This will create your service user and will download the JSON key to your workstation.

-Provide the full path to the downloaded P12 file, the `Email Address` as the `:google_client_email` to the `:google_credentials` hash as seen below.
+Provide the full path to the downloaded JSON file as `:json_key_path` anb the `Email Address` (can be found in "Pemissions" -> "Service accounts") as the `:google_client_email`.

 ## Sample Recipe